13 Feb How to Start An Airbnb | Use Market Research to Know Airbnb Occupancy Rate, Revenue, and More

-In this post, I’d like to give you guys a complete guide to using AirDna for Airbnb short-term rental market research.
+In this post, I’d like to give you guys a complete guide to using AirDNA, a tool that gives you data on Airbnb occupancy rate, among others, for Airbnb short-term rental market research.
 If you’re new here, PassiveAirbnb is focused on renting other people’s properties to generate passive income.
 In my case, I’m able to consistently generate $10,000 dollars a month renting other people’s properties.

-A quick overview of the available market research tools on the market that I have used to do STR market research:
+Here’s a quick overview of the available market research tools on Airbnb analytics in the market that I have used to do STR market research:

 - Airbnb – a free tool

-The goal of these tools is to help us find a profitable location.
+The goal of these Airbnb research tools is to help us find a profitable location.

 I have written about this in my last blog post, so I’m going to link you here.
 It’s free and anyone can use it.
 However, you can only get very surface-level information.
 If you want 100% confidence in a profitable area, then I’d encourage you to check out the paid tools below.